Contents

 • Consent management for marketing communications

-How does AI automation affect helpdesk performance for online retailers?
+How AI automation changes UK helpdesk performance

 For UK online retailers, AI automation delivers three measurable results: